Live and Learn in Alaska Initiative

 Eligibility

-Residential students who have not established residency in Alaska will have their eligibility for the initiative reviewed by the Office of the Bursar once they have checked in to student housing at the beginning of the semester.
+Students who are not residents of the state of Alaska will have their tuition bill adjusted by the Office of the Bursar once they have moved in to student housing.
 Students must meet all eligibility requirements for living on campus and have an active housing agreement on file with the Department of Residence Life.
 At this time, UAA does not offer family housing and cannot accommodate non-student spouses or dependents.
 For more information on how to apply for student housing or to learn more about student housing eligibility, please visit our How to Apply for Housing webpage.

 Adjustment of the Tuition Rate

+Tuition rate adjustments will be applied for eligible participants in the fall, spring and summer semester.
 The student account of eligible residents will be reviewed by the Office of the Bursar once the resident has checked in to student housing at the beginning of the semester and may take up to two weeks to process.
-This means that residents who were initially charged a higher tuition rate will see that price reflected in their student account approximately through the add/drop deadline.
+This means that residents who were initially charged a higher tuition rate will see that price reflected in their student account before the payment deadline

 Frequently Asked Questions